Deutsche Telekom rejects Iliad bid, leaves door open to U.S. sale

 Much would depend on whether another bidder emerges, the person said, and whether Iliad can convince Deutsche Telekom of its ability to run T-Mobile in a more cost efficient way.

 Deutsche Telekom shares fell as much as 5 percent to a 16-week low on Wednesday after the Sprint talks collapsed.
-They were trading down 0.6 percent by 1355 GMT on Thursday, in line with an index of European telecoms companies .SXKP.
+They were trading down 0.6 percent by 1355 GMT (09.55 a.m.
+ET) on Thursday, in line with an index of European telecoms companies .SXKP.

 T-Mobile US shares were down 0.8 percent, while Iliad stock in Paris was down 1.8 percent.